Mental Health Therapy in New York

 In Person

-Renjie Zhang is a Pre-licensed Professional, providing both online and in-person sessions.
-Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Sessions are available in Mandarin.
-Renjie is in-network with insurance providers including Aetna and Cigna.
+Joseph DiMattia is a Clinical Social Worker/therapist, providing both online and in-person sessions.
+Services include therapy for adults (18+).
+Joseph is in-network with insurance providers including Aetna and Wellfleet.
+They accept Check, Mastercard, and Visa, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

-Arlington, New York - Random
+Menands, New York - Psychologist

-Josh Robbins is a Random.
-Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Josh has experience working with Gay People, Lesbians, Nonbinary People, Queer People, and Transgender People.
-They accept Cash, Check, and Mastercard, and may offer sliding scale payment options to help with the cost of treatment.
+Brian Clemente is a Psychologist.
+Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Brian has experience working with Bisexual People, Gay People, People Living with HIV/AIDS, People with Immunological Disorders, Lesbians, Nonbinary People, Queer People, Racial Justice Advocates, Single Mothers, and Transgender People.
+They accept American Express, Cash, and Check.
 Get in touch to see how therapy can fit your goals and schedule.

-New York, New York - Random
+Bedford, New York - Psychologist

 Online